m62624/flexible_inspect/docs/getting-started/mod.md

 All versions are uploaded to official registries where libraries for languages are stored.
 The project currently provides implementations for several languages:

 === "Rust"

     ``` sh
     cargo add flexible_inspect_rs
     ```

+    !!! info "Rust version"
+        The core and most developed implementation that provides full functionality and high performance.

 === "JavaScript/TypeScript"

     ``` sh
     npm install flexible_inspect_js
     ```

+    !!! info "JavaScript & TypeScript versions"
+         An implementation that allows the project to be used on the *JavaScript* platform, including *TypeScript* support for typing.

 === "Python"

     ``` sh
     pip install flexible_inspect_py
     ```

+    !!! info "Python version"
+        An implementation that provides accessibility and ease of integration for the Python platform.

 ???
 Failure "Package/Version not found"